Marketing notifications for messaging apps: everything you need to know!

 - How formally or informally do you want to address your readers?

 Also, pay special attention to the teaser text.
-These are the first seven words that appear on the lock screen—and ultimately encourage recipients to open your newsletter (or not).
+These are the first seven words that appear on the lock screen — and ultimately encourage recipients to open your messages (or not).

-💡 Learn how to find the right content strategy for your messenger app newsletter!
+💡 Learn how to find the right content strategy for your messenger app notifications!

 - Place your widget wherever you can.
-Your target group can easily subscribe to your messenger newsletter through the MessengerPeople widget.
-Communicate the widget through all channels available to you, whether online or offline (website, email signature, etc.)
+Your target group can easily subscribe to your messenger newsletter through the MessengerPeople by Sinch widget.
+Communicate the widget through all channels available to you, whether online or offline (website, e-mail signature, etc.)

-- Integrate your Messenger newsletter landing page into your website, where users and customers are looking for contact, support, and information.
+- Integrate your landing page for the messaging notifications on your website, where users and customers are looking for contact, support, and information.

 - Set up click-to-chat.
 This means, for example, that you include a link on your website, the newsletter landing page or on any other digital platform that you use.
 When users clicks on this link, the corresponding messaging app opens directly.
 You should use or communicate this link on all your touchpoints.
 This ranges from your website to flyers with QR codes.

 - A QR code will help you, too.
 It’s another great way for users to access your newsletter directly.
 You can place it on your products, invoices, or flyers, for example, and thus enable customers to subscribe to your newsletter directly via a click-to-chat link.

 - Use social media to promote your messaging app newsletter.
 Communicate the number, or use the click-to-chat link to lead people from Facebook or Instagram directly to your messenger service.
 On Facebook, for example, you can draw attention to your newsletter with videos or the click-to-chat links.
 On Twitter, you can also post video clips and share the link, while on Instagram you should add the link in your bio, and add the comment “link in bio” to content you post around your notification service.